-Sun Venture obtains £85.5 million green loan from OCBC Bank
+Sun Venture obtains £85.5 million green loan financing from OCBC Bank

 Investment firm Sun Venture has obtained an £85.5 million green loan from OCBC Bank, through the bank’s London branch, for the refinancing of 1 New Oxford Street, an office and retail development that Sun Venture owns in central London.